You want smart political talk without the meltdowns?

 It defies all conventional political gravity.

-And that is when uh a candidate gets arrested, arraigned four separate times, and the poll numbers go up.
+And that is when a candidate gets arrested, arraigned four separate times, and the poll numbers go up.

-Um do you think there has been a level of overreach here, which I believe they're way has been way past that.
+Do you think there has been a level of overreach here, which I believe has been way past that, that there is going to be, who would ever think Donald Trump a sympathetic figure, right?

-That it's going to result in people seeing this for being purely political, and that there'll be a backlash to it.
+That it's going to result in people seeing this for being purely political and that there'll be a backlash to it.

 He's got, I think, 68% of the very conservative vote of the Republican Party.